-We are pleased with our financial results for the year which we believe reflect steady growth in the use of our established products and the continued roll-out of the high sensitivity troponin assays.
+We are pleased with our financial results for the year, which we believe reflect steady growth in the use of our established products in more mature diagnostic markets.
+We remain very encouraged by the very early signs of success for our Tau/ Alzheimer's antibodies and we look forward to more progress into the future.